Good Cheer Fund History

 The Good Cheer Fund was established in 1927 by Thomas P. Lesesne, former managing editor of The News and Courier as a Lowcountry community outreach program to help people in need during the holiday season.

 The Good Cheer Fund traditionally begins the Sunday after Thanksgiving and runs through Christmas Day.
-Each day during this period, The Post and Courier publishes daily updates and inspiring accounts of how the fund helps neighbors in need through the seven Good Cheer Fund agencies: Association for the Blind, Carolina Youth Development Center, Catholic Charities, the Lowcountry Food Bank, Salvation Army, Star Gospel Mission and the Charleston Leadership Foundation.
+Each day during this period, The Post and Courier publishes daily updates and inspiring accounts of how the fund helps neighbors in need through the eight Good Cheer Fund agencies: Association for the Blind, Carolina Youth Development Center, Catholic Charities, East Cooper Community Outreach (ECCO) the Lowcountry Food Bank, One80 Place, Salvation Army, and Star Gospel Mission.

-Since the Good Cheer Fund’s beginning, more than $10,601,072.83 has been raised to help families in crisis, clothe the less fortunate, shelter the homeless and feed the hungry of the community.
+Since the Good Cheer Fund’s beginning, more than $11,018,981.14 has been raised to help families in crisis, clothe the less fortunate, shelter the homeless and feed the hungry in the community.

 How the Fund Works